Ridalor/Customer/docs/usage.md

 _If you want to jump to the code example, click [here](#fullExample)_

+The IP address is as follows:
+* If you are using docker toolbox, the address is  http://192.168.99.100:5052/
+* If you are using the new docker, the address is  http://127.0.0.1:5052/

 ## Getting information about the Customer

-In order to get information about the customer, send a request with the raw jwt object(which is sent by the client).
+In order to get information about the customer, send a request with the authorization header(which contains the customer's jwt) from the client request.

 > Why?
 Because when a customer logs in, a jwt-object is sent to and stored on the client(device of the customer).
 In order for us to give information about that Customer, we need the JWT-object to identify the Customer and confirm that they are logged in.
-Note: It is possible that in the future, there is no need to send the JWT.
+Note: It is possible that in the future, there will be no need to send the header.

 * The different Requests are covered below.

-* To send the jwt along with the request, take the jwt object named "jti" and send it as data in the request.
+* To send the authorization header with the request, make a dict with the authorization from the request you recieved.

 * JWT Example in python with flask:
     ```python
     import requests
-    from flask_jwt_extended import get_raw_jwt
+    from flask import request

+    def get_headers():
+        return {"Authorization": request.headers.get("Authorization")}

     def main():
-        jti = get_raw_jwt()["jti"]
-        r = requests.get(<address>, {"jti": jti})
+        r = requests.get(<address>, headers= get_headers())
     ```

-    > If there is no jwt, or the jwt is invalid, the response will be 404 Not Found, which means that no customer is logged in.
+    > If there is no header, or the jwt in the header is invalid, the response will be 404 Not Found, which means that the client is not logged in as.

 ### Get the Customer Identification Number (cid) of the currently logged in customer
-URI: /v1/customer/cid
+URI: /v1/customer/cid/

 To get the cid of a customer, send a get request to the docker url specified at the top with this URI: /v1/customer/cid The number you get is between 8 and 16 digits long.